sydist/viewport-meta-test/README.md

 ```
+This is a comparision between
+"width=device-width", "width=device-width,initial-scale=1"
-This is a comparision between "width=device-width", "width=device-width,initial-scale=1" and none for the <meta name=viewport> tag
+for the <meta name=viewport> tag
 ```